 If you’re a federal contractor, make sure that you shred at least sections C, L, and M, as well as any associated statements of work or performance work statements.
 Those are the most critical.

-Fortunately, a solution like VT Docs can remove a lot of the elbow grease from the shredding process while also reducing the possibility for human error.
+Fortunately, a solution like VT Docs can remove a lot of the elbow grease from the shredding process while also reducing the possibility of human error.

 3. Create your table